shorebirdtech/docs/docs/guides/code_push_release.md

 ## Creating a patch

-Let's say we want to create a patch for `1.0.3+6` that fixes a bug.
+Patches can be pushed to fix bugs in the `1.0.3+6` release without requiring a new submission to the Play Store.

 ### Make the change

-We start by checking out the `v1.0.3+6` release tag:
+Start by checking out the `v1.0.3+6` release tag:

 ```sh
 git checkout v1.0.3+6
 ```

-We will branch from here, as this change will represent a divergence from the `main` branch:
+Next, create a branch, as this change will represent a divergence from the `main` branch:

 ```sh
 git checkout -b v1.0.3+6-patch1